pagkly/Zed/Investopedia/Investing/EBT.md

 ### Key Takeaways:

 -   Earnings before tax (EBT) is a calculation of a firm's earnings before taxes are considered.
--   EBT is a line item on a company's income statement showing a company's earnings with the [[Cost of Goods Sold]] and other operating expenses deducted from gross sales.
+-   EBT is a line item on a company's income statement showing a company's earnings with the [[Cost of Goods Sold (COGS)]] and other operating expenses deducted from gross sales.
 -   EBT is an important figure because it removes the effects of taxes when comparing businesses and can reflect a firm's performance when compared with industry peers.

 ## Understanding Earnings Before Tax (EBT)